BagheeraAltered/MastadonView/README.md

 # MastadonView
-View Mastadon toots by most boosted
+View Mastodon toots by most boosted

+pip3 install Mastodon
+pip3 install  BeautifulSoup

+Add Token and URL

+This may be a silly idea